stephen-cloud/c-19-autobody-old/docs/add-table-view.md

                     ...
 ```

 This lays out the button and table items side-by-side.
-But nothing interesting happens when we resize the screen.
+Try resizing the screen.
+Things move around as the screen size changes.

 We want to lay out grid items in an actual grid.
-The default for `<Grid item>` is to flow items.
-We don't want that.
+We saw the default for `<Grid item>` is to flow items.
+That's really not very gridy.

-We can specify _breakpoints_ for items (any number of `xs`, `sm`, `md`, `lg`, and `xl` values) with a column span, which can be `1` (1 column) through `12` (the whole row.)
+We can specify _breakpoint values_ for items (any number of `xs`, `sm`, `md`, `lg`, and `xl` values) with a column span, which can be `1` (1 column) through `12` (the whole row.)
 Each breakpoint defines the behavior of responsive design, the way page layout changes to accommodate different screen sizes.

-!!! error
+!!! info
-    Find link TBD.
-What are sizes of xs ...?

-    Link to responsive design
+    See <https://material-ui.com/customization/breakpoints/> for the details.

-So
+So with all that, now

 ```typescript
             <Grid container spacing={2}>